Skip to content

 How this service works in Glarus in practice.

 Glarus comes with its own framework conditions – from incentives and tax treatment to technical requirements.
-This page shows how those translate into a clean project flow for your property.
+From those, a cleanly managed project flow for your property takes shape.

 What the full installation secures on site

 In Canton Glarus, owners usually want a clear project flow from first assessment to handover rather than a loose mix of subcontractors.
-This page is built for that intent.
-From initial assessment and 3D survey through a transparent quote to full commissioning — one project, one process, one contact.
+That is exactly how we run solar projects – from the pre-check to documented commissioning.
+From the initial estimate and 3D survey through a transparent quote to full commissioning — one project, one process, one contact.

-• Initial assessment and 3D drone survey: roof, orientation, shading, electrical setup and possible constraints — before any quote is prepared.
+• Initial estimate and 3D survey (drone): roof, orientation, shading, electrical setup and possible constraints — before any quote is prepared.

 • Transparent quote with clearly separated line items: material, installation, scaffolding, electrical, registration, commissioning — each one individually listed.